Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 String literals are all null-terminated for compatibility with C APIs (but this is subject to change).
 String literals store their length as an integer, and this does not include the null terminator.

-To define a multi-line string, enclose the literal in three single or double quotes (like docstrings, see § 3.2.2):
+To define a *multi-line string*, enclose the literal in three single or double quotes (like docstrings, see § 3.2.2):
 ```py
 var s = """
 Multi-line string literals let you